fatfisz/poof/packages/poof-cast/README.md

 `decorators.assert.not` works almost the same, only the validation fails if the function returns `true`.

+#### decorators.assert.hasType and decorators.assert.not.hasType

+An additional assertion function that performs the `typeof` check on the current value and the passed argument.

+#### decorators.assert.isInstanceOf and decorators.assert.not.isInstanceOf

+An additional assertion function that performs the `instanceof` check on the current value and the passed argument.

 #### decorators.assign

 Used to assign the processed value to the output object.
 When using, it's best to put this decorator last, because any further processing results won't be saved.

+#### decorators.filter(predicate)

+Filters the current value using `predicate`.
+The current value is assumed to be an array.

 #### decorators.from(key)